Ishtar (singer): Alabina years

 At the age of 23, Ishtar moved to France and began to sing in clubs.
 She had her own group named Alef.
 She also performed as a backup vocalist for several famous artist and French singers such as Julien Clerc.
 In France, she was discovered by a producer who loved her voice.
 He introduced her to Los Niños de Sara.
 She joined the group as a lead vocalist and together they performed under the name Alabina.

 Alabina soon became a worldwide success charting in the top 10 and top 40 several times in the US alone.

 Alabina had found success mixing Flamenco, Arabic, Pop, and Dance sounds.
 Los Niños de Sara usually sang in Spanish while Ishtar would sing in Spanish, Arabic, French, Hebrew, or a mix of the languages – several songs were sung in Spanish and Arabic.

-The message of peace and reconciliation between religions and cultures with modern and authentic rhythms in a rare combination of the charisma of Ishtar and her willing friends conquers the hearts of the general public around the world.
+The message of peace and reconciliation between religions and cultures with modern and authentic rhythms with various cultural influences.
 Ishtar herself sings in Arabic, French, English, Spanish, Russian and Hebrew.
-The band enjoys great success in Europe and the United States, Latin America, Australia, India and the countries Various Arab.
-In the second half of the 90s and the early 2000s.
-With the hit that was responsible for her meteoric rise around the world, ALABINA.
-This is the first time that a song in the Arabic language entered the Latin American Billboard chart directly at number seven.
-Ishtar and her band's first album broke through and conquered charts in many countries, making Ishtar the first Israeli singer to conquer the charts in Arab countries such as Egypt, Lebanon, Morocco and Tunisia.
+The band enjoys great success in Europe and the United States, Latin America, Australia, India and various Arab countries in the second half of the 1990s and the early 2000s with the hit that was responsible for her meteoric rise around the world, "Alabina".
+Her debut album reached high chart positions in multiple regions, and she became the first Israeli singer to appear on music charts in countries such as Egypt, Lebanon, Morocco, and Tunisia.

 In 1998, Ishtar and her band accompanied Carlos Santana and his band on his tour in France as an opening act.
-That same year, the band came to Caesarea for a rare and unique performance. .Israel.
+That same year, the band came to Caesarea for a rare and unique performance.
 Between 1996-2000, Ishtar and her band performed worldwide and crossed the globe length and breadth.
 The band participated in many festivals such as Wolf Trap in the US and New York in front of an audience of 150,000 Summer Stage.
 In Australia, India, Europe, Latin America and throughout the United States.
 As the daughter of a Moroccan father, Ishtar was a favorite of the Moroccan royal family and was invited several times to the Moroccan royal house to perform for them.

-In the same year 1998-1999, the band released its third album "SAHARA" in which the composer and singer Michael Sambelo performed the international hit "SHE'S A MANIAC" writes for the band and produces the song Sahara.
-The song was recorded in his private studio recording at Michael Samblo's house in Beverly Hills.
+In the same year 1998-1999, the band released its third album "Sahara" in which the composer and singer Michael Sembello writes the song "Sahara".
+The song was recorded in his private studio recording at Michael Sembello's house in Beverly Hills.